Stackclash/5e-vault/5. Mechanics/Items/Singing Skull Hhhviii.md

 - **Properties**: Crafted by

-While holding this item, you may cast the speak with dead spell.
+While holding this item, you may cast the [[5.
+Mechanics/Spells/Speak With Dead.md\|speak with dead]] spell.
 Once used, this item cannot be used again until the next dawn.

 *Source: Hamund's Harvesting Handbook: Volume III p.
 96*